shirograhm/riot-items-tfm2/workshop_desc.md

 Older saves that were using older version of this mod may experience lag spikes during the BP phase and in-game.
 This is being investigated, for now, current workaround for this is to use a new save.

+This mod is largely untested in multiplayer.
+It should work, but the custom item builds will only follow the host's choices.

 [h1] Instructions [/h1]
 If you are only seeing Bloodthirster/Luden's/Sunfire (vanilla items, no modded), that means the save you are playing is not loading the mod order.
 To fix this, try the following: